pwang347/pwang347.github.io/_posts/2015-08-21-Clipboard ++.markdown

 </table>

 <h1>Project description</h1>
-For this project, my goal was to create a tool that I would be able to personally use to boost my efficiency.
-The Java application allows storage and editing of multiple clipboard items.
-The data flavours that it supports are strings, images, hyperlinks, and filesystem data.
+When designing Clipboard ++, my goal was to create a tool that I would be able to use to boost my efficiency.
+The application allows storage and editing of multiple clipboard items.
+The data flavours that it supports are strings, images, hyperlinks, and filelist items.

 <h1>Responsibilities</h1>
 <ul>